 We all crave a nicely chilled vanilla pudding in a cup once in a while.
 But what about layered vanilla pudding with bananas, ground biscuits, and melty homemade chocolate ganache?

-Plus, served cold – (perfect for these hot summer days), as it has to chill in the fridge for a couple of hours to the pudding can set, and the ground biscuits can soften up.
+Plus, served cold – (perfect for these hot summer days), as it has to chill in the fridge for a couple of hours to the pudding can set and the ground biscuits can soften up.
 And not to forget, they are the perfect dessert for a romantic dinner at home!
 Fancy but delicious – these are one of the most straightforward individual banana pudding cups you can find!

 - To get the creamiest pudding without any lumps, don’t forget to cover it with plastic wrap once it’s cooked and still hot.
 This way, it wouldn’t form a skin on top, which can further create lumps.

 You can store your leftovers in a fridge covered with plastic wrap.
 And they will stay fresh for up to 2 days.
 Note: mix the bananas with some lemon juice.
 This way, they won’t go brown and will last in the fridge for up to 3 days.

 Chocolate Banana Pudding Cups

-- 3 tbsp sugar
+- 4 tbsp sugar